 AquaSalina® or AquaSalina+® containing a great balance of chlorides provides you with superior performance in the most difficult storm conditions.

 Anti-icing is a treatment strategy aimed to prevent ice from bonding to the pavement surface or “black ice” formation, or as a pre-wetting solution to wet rock salt, which reduces “bounce” keeping more salt on the roadway.
 To achieve anti-icing, AquaSalina® or AquaSalina+® can be applied to the roadway up to 24 hours in advance of a storm, depending on weather conditions, to assist in the prevention of ice bond to the pavement.
 Both are hygroscopic in nature, drawing moisture from the air which keeps AquaSalina® or AquaSalina+® on the road surface in a slightly wet appearance, leaving behind an anti-icing coating that prevents moisture from bonding to the road surface.
-Application rates for pre-wetting vary somewhat but are typically 8–10 gallons per lane mile of salt, and for anti-icing 30–50 gallons per lane mile, both depending on the operator and pavement condition.
+Application rates for pre-treating vary somewhat but are typically 8–10 gallons per lane mile of salt, and for anti-icing 30–50 gallons per lane mile, both depending on the operator and pavement condition.